We may earn commission from the links in this post

 Grilled chicken recipes are understandably among the most popular dishes for an easy backyard barbecue.
 They’re low in fat, easy to make, and absolutely delicious.

 Use any summer vegetables you want for these quick kabobs.
 Zucchini and yellow summer squash are ideal choices.
-So are chunks of slender Japanese eggplant; squares of green, red, or yellow bell pepper; chunks of sweet onion; big cherry tomatoes; or bite-sized fresh mushrooms.
+So are chunks of slender Japanese eggplant; squares of green, red, or yellow bell pepper; chunks of sweet onion (Here are some great onion choppers for you!); big cherry tomatoes; or bite-sized fresh mushrooms.

 Chicken Breast and Vegetable Kabob Recipe